 The school assumes no responsibility for bicyclers.
-However, provisions have been made to safeguard bikes by providing bike racks to which students may chain their bikes (currently near door 15 on the west side of Oviatt).
+However, provisions have been made to safeguard bikes by providing bike racks to which students may chain their bikes (Lakewood only).
 Locks/chains are to be provided by the students.
 Bikes are never to be ridden on school grounds.
 Safety for all students coming to and leaving Norwalk is of the utmost concern in determining these guidelines.